erellaz/RaspberryPi-seismograph/README.md

 # RaspberryPi-seismograph

 ## Information
-This is a clone from:
+This is a forke from:
 https://github.com/will127534/RaspberryPi-seismograph

 I modified the original C code to add the ability to read gain, sample rate and output directory from a parameter file, passed as input to the main program.